Travel fees you can avoid with the right card lineup

 Key takeaways

-• Many credit card offer credits and perks that reduce the costs of airline, baggage, resort and other fees, keeping more of your travel budget on sightseeing.
+- Many credit cards offer credits and perks that can reduce the costs of airline, baggage, resort and other fees.

-Even banks have gotten in on this trend, charging travelers fees for using their credit and debit cards abroad.
-Simple things like swiping your credit card for a purchase can incur an extra 3 percent charge, while pulling cash out of your account is costly, too.
+These costs can add up when you add a credit card to the mix: Simple things like swiping your credit card for a purchase can incur an extra 3 percent charge, while pulling cash out of your account is costly, too.

 Luckily, you have ways to circumvent many of these added fees.
 By leveraging the right credit cards, you can save money on travel and have more to spend at your destination.
 Here are five common travel fees you can avoid with the right travel credit card lineup.